Unfortunately, many otherwise-healthy dogs have to contend with dog food sensitivities leading mild to moderate digestive problems.

-User Reviews: Most owners found BLUE Basics Limited-Ingredient Formula to be a high-quality, easily digested food that helped eliminate their dog’s stomach issues.
+User Reviews: Most dog owners found BLUE Buffalo Basics Limited Ingredient Natural Dry Dog Food Formula to be a high-quality, easily digested food that helped eliminate their dog’s stomach issues.
 A few owners complained about the food’s price tag, but others found it to be so helpful in settling their dog’s digestive system that they didn’t mind paying a higher price.

-Bottom Line: Although we were a little disappointed to note the lack of probiotics in this formula, it makes up for this in part through the inclusion of many other high-value ingredients, such as blueberries and cranberries.
-Also, this food contains multiple fiber sources and features pumpkin, which is widely celebrated for its ability to calm the stomachs of dogs and firm up their stools.
+Bottom Line: Although we were a little disappointed to note the lack of probiotics in this formula, it makes up for this in part through the inclusion of many other high-value ingredients, such as blueberries, cranberries, and whole protein listed as the first ingredient.
+Also, this grain-free food contains multiple fiber sources and features pumpkin, which is widely celebrated for its ability to calm the stomachs of dogs with diarrhea and firm up their stools.

-Some of the most common sensitive stomach symptoms include:
+Some of the most common symptoms your adult dog or puppy is dealing with food sensitivities include:

 Make sure to consult your vet if you suspect that your dog has a sensitive stomach.
 He or she will not only be able to help you treat the issue but distinguish it from more serious conditions too.

-Once you’ve determined that your dog isn’t suffering from anything more serious, you can begin looking for one of the best dog foods for sensitive stomachs.
+Once you’ve determined that your dog isn’t suffering from any health issues that more serious, you can consider a limited ingredient diet and begin looking for a hypoallergenic, sensitive stomach dog food.

 In fact, it is wise to examine the fiber content of your dog’s current food.
 If you’re already providing your dog with a ton of fiber, you may simply need to select a food that contains less.